The randomly fluctuating hyperrectangles are spatially monotone: Introduction

-We find that consideration and study of the \textit{randomly fluctuating hyperrectangles} processes is of intrinsic interest, stemming from the apparent simplicity of the nature of their evolution dynamics.
-Since however they have not been considered as far as we know elsewhere in the literature, we attempt to additionally motivate their study by elaborating on features they exhibit in contrast with other extensively studied growth processes.
-To this end, let us first describe the process in the standard specifications case and in two (spatial) dimensions.
+We may briefly define the class of randomly fluctuating hyperrectangles processes informally as follows.
+The state-space of the process comprises of every hyperrectangle with vertices having integer-valued coordinates.
+The process evolves in discrete-time according to contraction phases alternating with expansion phases.
+In the standard specifications case, contractions comprise of considering the sub-hyperrectangle obtained by sampling uniformly at random among all sub-hyperrectangles of the current hyperrectangle; whereas expansions comprise of shifting every face of the current hyperrectangle vertically in increasing direction according to independent geometrically distributed random values, and considering the sup-hyperrectangle formed by appropriately extending each shifted face.
+For instance, in two spatial dimensions an explicit definition of the process would be as follows.
 Let $\mathbf{R}$ be the set of (finite) rectangles with integer-coordinate vertices that, without loss of generality due to rotational invariance of the dynamics below, we assume to have sides parallel to the coordinate axes.
-Further, let $N(\zeta)$, $\zeta \in \mathbf{R}$, denote the coordinate value that points of the north side of $\zeta$ have in common, i.e.\ their projection on the vertical coordinate axis, and define $S(\zeta),E(\zeta),W(\zeta)$ analogously in regard to its South, East and West sides, respectively.
+Further, let $N(\zeta)$, $\zeta \in \mathbf{R}$, denote the coordinate value that points of the north side of $\zeta$ have in common, i.e.\ their projection on the vertical coordinate axis, and define $S(\zeta),E(\zeta),W(\zeta)$ analogously with regard to its south, east and west sides, respectively.
 Let also $\mathbf{R}(\zeta) = \{\xi \in \mathbf{R}:\xi \subseteq \zeta\}$, i.e.\ the $\sigma$-algebra of subsets of $\zeta$ in $\mathbf{R}$.
-Let $(X^{i}(0), X^{i}(1), \dots)$, $i=N,S,E,W$ be i.i.d.\ collections of i.i.d.\ random variables such that $\pr(X^{i}(t)= n) = (1-p)p^{n}$, $n = 0,1,2, \dots$.
-The standard specifications randomly fluctuating rectangles process $(\zeta_{t}: t\geq 0)$ parameter $p$ is a discrete-time Markov process on $\mathbf{R} \cup \emptyset$ whose evolution is described as follows: given $\zeta_{t}$, we sample $\tilde{\zeta}_{t}$ uniformly at random\footnote{that is, according to the uniform probability measure, $\pr(\tilde{\zeta}_{t} = \zeta | \zeta_{t} = \eta) = \frac{1}{|\mathbf{R}(\eta)+1|}$, for all $ \zeta \in \mathbf{R}(\eta) \cup \emptyset$.} from $\mathbf{R}(\zeta_{t}) \cup \emptyset$ and, whenever $\tilde{\zeta}_{t} \not= \emptyset$, let $\zeta_{t+1}$ be such that $i(\zeta_{t+1}) = i(\tilde{\zeta}_{t}) + X^{i}_{t}$ for $i =N,E$, and that $i(\zeta_{t+1}) = i(\tilde{\zeta}_{t}) - X^{i}_{t}$ for $i= S,W$, otherwise let $\zeta_{k} = \emptyset$ for all $k \geq t+1$.
-In words, contractions of this type comprise of sampling a sub-rectangle according to the probability measure which assigns equal mass to every such element, including the empty set, whereas, expansions comprise of independent geometrically distributed random outward shifts for each side, and then extended them to comprise a sup-rectangle.
-These processes may admit other, qualitatively different types than uniform contraction specifications (cf.\ with Remarks \ref{rem1B} and \ref{rem1C} below), whereas the geometrical specification of the expansion phase is an essential assumption here.
-Further, regarding the restriction to finite initial states, we note that the uniform contraction rule of the process is not well-defined otherwise.
-This is an aftereffect of the mere fact that uniform (i.e.\ assigning equal probability to every element) probability measures on countable spaces contradict with Kolmogorov axioms of probability theory\footnote{cf., for instance, with de Finetti \cite{DF90} for suggestions in favor of relaxation of countable additivity to finite.}.
+Let $(X^{i}(0), X^{i}(1), \dots)$, $i=N,S,E,W$ be independent collections of i.i.d.\ random variables such that $\pr(X^{i}(t)= n) = (1-p)p^{n-1}$, $n = 1,2, \dots$.
+The standard specifications randomly fluctuating rectangles process $(\zeta_{t}: t\geq 0)$ with parameter $p$ is a discrete-time Markov process on $\mathbf{R} \cup \emptyset$ the transition rates of which are determined as follows: given $\zeta_{t}$, we sample $\tilde{\zeta}_{t}$ uniformly at random\footnote{that is, according to the uniform probability measure, $\pr(\tilde{\zeta}_{t} = \zeta | \zeta_{t} = \eta) = \frac{1}{|\mathbf{R}(\eta)+1|}$, for all $ \zeta \in \mathbf{R}(\eta) \cup \emptyset$.} from $\mathbf{R}(\zeta_{t}) \cup \emptyset$ and, whenever $\tilde{\zeta}_{t} \not= \emptyset$, let $\zeta_{t+1}$ be such that $i(\zeta_{t+1}) = i(\tilde{\zeta}_{t}) + X^{i}_{t}$ for $i =N,E$, and that $i(\zeta_{t+1}) = i(\tilde{\zeta}_{t}) - X^{i}_{t}$ for $i= S,W$, otherwise let $\zeta_{k} = \emptyset$ for all $k \geq t+1$.
+Thus, contractions of this type comprise of sampling a sub-rectangle according to the probability measure which assigns equal mass to all elements, including the empty set; whereas expansions will always comprise of independent geometrically distributed outward-shifting of each side, and considering the sup-rectangle formed by joining them.